DinoChiesa/ApigeeEdge-UI-TamperMonkey-Key-Expiry/README.md

 4. Done.

+## The Modular Version

+There are two versions of the code - one is modular and depends on external libraries for the dateFormat and durationHumanizer functions.
+The other is not modular, and includes those pieces directly.
+Which one you prefer to use is up to you.

+Either one will work; you need just one of them, not both.

 ## How does it work?

 The script just inserts a few UI elements to display the relevant information.
-It is set to run after a 2.2s delay.
+It is set to run after a brief delay, maybe around ~3.5s.

 ## License